 Finally, I will be building this with the idea that it will connect to the larger L&SE layout, to provide additional operational possibilities.
 Where it's going to sit, it would make more sense to have the mountain on the left and a canyon on the right.

-I'd probably construct this similar to the San Emigdio Canyon, with a minimal 1x2 frame and mostly carved foam construction.
+I'd probably construct this layout similar to the San Emigdio Canyon, with a minimal 1x2 frame and mostly carved foam construction.
 This is drawn using Peco On30 switches; I don't like the appearance of the Peco switches as well as Micro Engineering, but they're more compact, so they work better for a small layout.
-I have three of the four switches I would need, so I'd just need one more right hand switch and five or six lengths of flex track.
-Many buildings from the old Frazier Borate could be reused, at least as temporary stand-ins.
-The depot is sized from the Full Circle Models Second Chance Depot that I currently have under construction.
+I have two of the four switches I would need.
+I monkeyed around trying to make it work with two lefts, a right and a wye (what I have on hand), but that required more compromises than I wanted to make, so I'll need to buy two more right hand switches and five or six lengths of flex track.
+I can probably sell the two left hand switches if I don't find another use for them.

-Here's a view showing how it connects to the larger layout.
+Here's a view showing how it connects to the larger layout (slightly different track plan).
 I've included a spur that runs behind the mini layout and would probably be hidden behind a backdrop, providing storage for excess cars or even a full train.

 I've drawn this with Micro Engineering On30 for the connecting track.
 I'd need one more ME switch and maybe a couple of lengths of ME flex.
 I'll use some of the Atlas HO scale Code 83 flex that I have on hand for the hidden track.
 The area between the L&SE on the left and the Frazier Borate on the right would be scenicked to blend the two.
 There's room to add another short spur and another industry if I'm so inclined.